microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/MetadataOperations/README.md

 Operations: Create a solution record and an associated publisher record.

 - All solution components created in this sample will be associate to the solution so that they can be exported.
+This association is created using the `MSCRM.SolutionUniqueName` request header setting the solution unique name set as the value.
 - All names of solution components are prefixed using the publisher customization prefix.

 ### Section 1: Create, Retrieve and Update Table